Terms of Service

 7.3 Effects of Termination.
 Upon any expiration or termination of any PO or these T&Cs, all corresponding rights, obligations and licenses of the parties shall cease, except that (a) all obligations that accrued prior to the effective date of termination (including without limitation, all payment obligations and non-cancellable fees) shall survive; (b) Customer shall not access the Chute Management Platform or make calls to the Chute API (if Customer continues to access the Chute Management Platform or make calls to the API, then Chute reserves, without limiting its rights or remedies, the right to continue to charge Customer at its then current rates); (c) Chute shall immediately return all Customer Content and Confidential Information upon request.
 Additionally, in the case of any termination by Customer outside the scope of Section 7.2 or in the case of any termination by Chute pursuant to Section 7.2, all payment obligations shall accelerate and become due immediately upon such termination.

 8.1 Independent Contractors.
-The parties shall be independent contractors and nothing herein will constitute either party as the employer, employee, agent or representative of the other party, or both parties as joint venturers or partners for any purpose.
+The parties shall be independent contractors and nothing herein will constitute either party as the employer, employee, agent (except as otherwise agreed upon) or representative of the other party, or both parties as joint venturers or partners for any purpose.

 8.2 Assignment.
 These T&Cs and the rights and obligations hereunder may not be assigned, in whole or in part, by either party without the other party’s written consent, not to be unreasonably withheld.
 However, without consent, either party may assign these T&Cs to any successor to all or substantially all of its business that concerns these T&Cs (whether by sale of assets or equity, merger, consolidation or otherwise).
 These T&Cs shall be binding upon, and inure to the benefit of, the successors, representatives and permitted assigns of the parties hereto.